denv3rr/SimpleHarmonics/README.md

 ### Controls

   - Switch modes via Settings
-  - Stop the animation from the menu with option `4`
+  - Start and stop the animation from the menu with option `4`

 ---

 ## Notes

-  - Performance: The visual runs at ~25 FPS by default.
+  - Performance: The visual runs at ~100 FPS by default.
   - Terminal size: Make sure your console window is large enough to fit the chosen canvas size.
   - Compatibility: On Windows, VT/ANSI sequences are auto-enabled.